Klalena/data_stories_of_alena.github.io/_posts/2020-11-06-Dashboard-on-Trends-in-PhD-Receipients-in-the-US.md

 ---
 layout: post
-title: Dashboard: Trends in PhD Recipients in the US
+title: Dashboard on Trends in PhD Recipients in the US
 subtitle: Using Streamlit
 thumbnail-img: /assets/img/Dashboard_PhD/md-duran-1VqHRwxcCCw-unsplash.jpg
 full-width: true